MonihaPS/AI-Research-Logs/Transformers_arc/Readme.md

 A common mistake is thinking that the Attention mechanism does all the work.
 In reality, Attention is only responsible for **Information Routing**—it moves information between tokens.
 The actual **Information Processing** (the "thinking") happens in the Position-Wise Feed-Forward Network (FFN).

+Every encoder and decoder layer contains an FFN.
+It consists of two linear transformations with a non-linear activation (usually ReLU or GELU) in between:
 $$\text{FFN}(x) = \text{max}(0, xW_1 + b_1)W_2 + b_2$$

 ### The Expanding-Contracting Pattern
-The FFN usually projects the vector up into a much higher-dimensional space (e.g., from 512 to 2048) and then contracts it back down.
-This allows the model to map the token's features into a space where it can find more complex patterns.
+The FFN usually follows an "expansion" strategy.
+If your model dimension ($d_{model}$) is 512, the first linear layer typically projects that vector up into a much higher-dimensional space (usually 2048).

+-   **The Expansion**: Going from 512 to 2048 allows the model to map the token's features into a higher-dimensional space where it can find more complex patterns.
+-   **The Contraction**: The second layer projects it back down to 512 so it can be passed into the next Transformer block.

-> **Note:** The FFN is applied to every token in the sequence independently.
+> **Why is it called "Position-Wise"?** Because the exact same FFN (with the same weights $W_1, W_2$) is applied to every token in the sequence independently.
 There is no communication between tokens in this step; the FFN treats each word as its own separate problem to solve.

 ---

-## Two Sides of the Same Coin: The Encoder vs. The Decoder
+## The Encoder vs. The Decoder: A Tale of Two Streams

 While they look similar, the Encoder and Decoder have fundamentally different philosophies and structural rules.

 ### The Encoder: The Global Observer
 The Encoder is "Bi-directional."
-For any token, it looks at the tokens to the left and to the right simultaneously to create a **Contextualized Embedding**.
+For any token (like "Bank"), the Encoder looks at the tokens to the left and to the right simultaneously.
+Its goal is to create a "**Contextualized Embedding**"—a mathematical representation of a word that changes based on its surroundings.
-*Example: In "The bank of the river", the vector for "bank" is infused with the meaning of "river".*
+*Example: In "The bank of the river," the vector for "bank" is infused with the meaning of "river."*

 <p align="center">
   <img src="images/Encoder Diagram.png" alt="Encoder Diagram" width="600">